sofijasljusar/habit-tracker/README.md

 # ✅ Habit Tracker

 ## Overview
-A full-stack application (backend-focused) for tracking habits and generating time-based progress insights.
+Backend-focused Django application for tracking personal habits and daily tasks.

-The system is built around the natural time structures users rely on (days, weeks, months), making it intuitive to track consistency and long-term progress.
+The application is built around date-driven workflows (daily and monthly views), allowing users to manage tasks, track habits, and review history over time.

 ## Key Features
+- Daily task management
-- Time-based tracking and aggregation
+- Habit tracking with per-day records
-- JWT-based authentication
+- Progress history
-- Monthly analytics and progress insights

 ## Architecture & Design
-Built with Django and PostgreSQL, with emphasis on clean architecture, modularity, and separation of concerns.

-The system models time explicitly as a core part of the domain, enabling efficient aggregation and meaningful analytics.

-Key design considerations:
-- Domain-driven modeling around time-based behavior
+Built with Django, using Django REST Framework (DRF) to expose selected functionality via API endpoints.

+### Domain Modeling
+The core domain is centered around time-based user behavior:
+- `Habit` — habit definition
+- `HabitRecord` — completion on a specific date
+- `HabitTrackingMonth` — controls which habits are active in a given month

+This separation allows flexible tracking, reuse of habits across months, and efficient querying for calendar and history views.

+### Backend Logic
+- Non-trivial date handling (multiple day views, calendar generation)
+- Formsets for managing multiple related objects
+- User-scoped data access across all views
+- Formsets for managing multiple related objects in a single request

+### Data Access & Performance
+- Query optimization using `prefetch_related`
-- Efficient aggregation queries for analytics
+- Filtered prefetching for month-specific data
-- Authentication and user isolation

-## Tech Stack
-- Django
-- PostgreSQL
-- JWT authentication
+- Aggregations using `TruncMonth` and `Count` for history views

 ## What I Focused On
-- Designing a domain model centered around time-based user behavior
-- Building modular and maintainable backend architecture
+- Implementing non-trivial backend logic around dates and tracking
-- Implementing efficient aggregation logic for analytics
+- Writing efficient ORM queries for real-world use cases
+- Building a complete, user-facing backend-driven application

 ## Installation & Run
 Create new folder and open in IDE, in terminal run: